jwardsmith/Blue-Team-Scripts/Incident Response/Velociraptor Cheat Sheet.md

 ### Interrogate

-- Re-run the Generic.Client.Info artifact on a currently connected client
+- Re-run the Generic.Client.Info artifact on a currently connected client, and refresh the data on the Overview page

 ```
 Click the Client ID of a client -> Select 'Interrogate'